-Leading Economic Index in Chile averaged 2.93 percent from 2009 until 2019, reaching an all time high of 12.60 percent in March of 2011 and a record low of -4.40 percent in February of 2009.
+Leading Economic Index in Chile averaged 2.22 percent from 2009 until 2021, reaching an all time high of 14.10 percent in April of 2021 and a record low of -15.30 percent in May of 2020.
 This page provides the latest reported value for - Chile Leading Economic Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Chile Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.